 Like wearing a seatbelt, understanding history offers great preparation for what may be coming next.
 While parents and families are always (reasonably) a little wary of humanities and liberal arts degrees, a degree in history is a degree that sets the stage.

 Those who choose to study history explore the foundations of societal development and its ultimate impact upon the world’s financial and non-financial events.
 Given this definition, students interested in studying history in a post-secondary setting will soon discover that the best jobs with a history degree are found across a wide swath of industries, from business to politics to law to entertainment.
-So, if you have asked yourself – What career can I do with a history degree? – read on to learn the list of careers in the history field that are available to history majors who earn a degree either online, on-campus, or through a hybrid delivered program.
+So, if you have asked yourself – What career can I do with a history degree? – read on to learn the list of careers in the history field that are available to history majors who earn an accredited degree online.

 |Quick Facts: Historians|